dhanendraverma/Daily-Coding-Problem/README.md

 #### Problem 133
 This problem was asked by Amazon.
-Given a node in a binary tree, return the next bigger element, also known as the inorder successor.
+<br>Given a node in a binary tree, return the next bigger element, also known as the inorder successor.
 (NOTE: I'm assuming this is a binary search tree, because otherwise, the problem makes no sense at all) For example, the inorder successor of 22 is 30.
 ```